A brand is more than just a logo or tagline. It’s who you are and what people feel about you.

 In fact, after some time, your customers should recognize your content in their social feeds or through search without having to look at your name.

 People love photos and videos.
 (Just look at how popular TikTok and Instagram Reelz are now!)
 Visual assets can stand in for clever copy and do the heavy lifting of defining your brand in that stand-out way we mentioned before.
-They can get your content 94% more views than without.

 You can also use infographics and videos to educate, answer product questions, share customer testimonials, and advertise much more cheaply than on television.

 Visual content is also more readily shared, so use it anytime you need a signal boost on a product launch or update.
 Optimizing visual content boosts SEO, as well.

 Finally, the online space is fast-moving, constantly changing, and a more significant part of your influence all the time.
 While there’s likely some content you can handle on your own, don’t let time or talent limit you from creating the digital assets you know can help convert.